-Washington.
-April 18.-President Roosevelt manifested profound inter-est throughout the day in the news of the earthquake at San Francisco.
-Early in the day he sent the following telegrams to Gov. George C. Pardee at Sacramento and Mayor Eugene E. Schmitz at San Francisco ror felt at the catastrophe that has befallen San Francisco and the most earnest sympathy with our citizens.
-If there is anything that the federal government can do to aid you, it will be done.
+Washington, April 18 -- President Roosevelt manifested profound inter-est throughout the day in the news of the earthquake at San Francisco.
+Earthe earthquake at San Francisco.
+Ear-ly in the day he sent the following telegrams to Gov. George C. Pardee at Sacramento and Mayor Eugene E. Schmitz at San Francisco: